Ernie Bond (bushman): Gordonvale Buildings

 With the help of Paddy Hartnett and Bill Powell, Bond erected the homestead at Gordonvale in two months, practically all the timber being split from one big tree.
 The building consisted of two bedrooms and a living room.
 The other two huts ("Office" and "Love Nest") were built by Bond as time permitted, sometime after 1940.

 Access across the Gordon River

 Until a footbridge was built over the Gordon River in 1936, all food and gear had to be man-packed in from Fitzgerald via the Adamsfield Track.
 The bridge was destroyed by fire in February 1950, and was subsequently replaced by a flying fox.
 The flying fox is no longer operational, though its remains are still on the southern bank of the Gordon River.

 Visits by bushwalkers

 Bushwalkers were rare visitors to Gordonvale until after World War 2.
-Keith Lancester describes one such visit at Christmas, 1947:
+Keith Lancaster describes one such visit at Christmas, 1947: